ebadi/ChalmersSecurity/pages/people/elenap.md

 layout: people
 fname: "Elena"
 lname: "Pagnin"
-cid : "elenap"  # used for fetching user profile
+cid : "elenap"  # for creating email/web addresss
+pic: elenap.jpg
 permalink: "/elenap/" # use the same as previous line here
 teaser: "I am a PhD student in the Computer Science and Engineering Department in the Network and Systems Division at Chalmers University of Technology since May 2014."
 breadcrumb: true